kirbysayshi/broad-phase-bng/README.md

 		data-ghlines="137-154"
 		data-ghtabsize="2"></div>
 	<figcaption>
-		Fig. 14: Keeping a cache of tested pairs.
+		Fig. 16: Keeping a cache of tested pairs.
 	</figcaption>
 </figure>

+This cache allows the grid to perform well enough even when using a very small cell size.
+In that case more cache checks will be performed, which are relatively cheap compared to the brute force method that would be required if the cell size were set very large.

 ### Problems